 II

-We work with designers, artists, curators, directors and creative teams to craft texts with atmosphere and authority
+We work with designers, curators, directors and creative teams to craft texts with atmosphere and authority, especially when work has shed its original brand language

 III